creativecommons/cc-legal-tools-app/README.md

 ## Translation

 To upload/download translation files to/from Transifex, you'll need an account there with access to these translations.
-Then follow the [Authentication |
-Introduction to the Transifex API | Transifex Documentation][transauth]: to get an API token, and set `TRANSIFEX["API_TOKEN"]` in your environment with its value.
+Then follow the [Authentication - Transifex API v3][transauth]: to get an API token, and set `TRANSIFEX["API_TOKEN"]` in your environment with its value.

 The [creativecommons/cc-licenses-data][repodata] repository must be cloned next to this `cc-licenses` repository.
 (It can be elsewhere, then you need to